theantipopau/windows11nontouchgamingoptimizer/README.md

 - Script detects OS version and warns if not Windows 10/11
 - Built-in productivity tools such as **Camera** and **Quick Assist** are kept installed by default

+### **Everyday Productivity Compatibility**
+- **Microsoft Teams remains installed** so work/school meetings continue to function
+- Windows Search indexing is left on-demand (not disabled) to keep Start, Outlook, and File Explorer search usable
+- VPN/Remote Access services are preserved for work-from-home scenarios
+- The script does **not** remove Office, browsers, or cloud sync tools such as OneDrive
+- Mouse settings are backed up and restored so personal pointer preferences survive undo operations

 ---

 ## 🎯 Performance Expectations